ubiquibit-inc/sensor-failure/README.md

 ##### Output

 ORC is a standalone Apache project and is supported natively by Apache Spark.
 It provides columnar storage (like Parquet) and Snappy compression.
-The format is widely used in Big Data and Machine Learning work flows.
+The format is widely used in Big Data and Machine Learning.

-This diagram is a partial output of the hive command, executed against the output files.
+Here is a partial output of the hive command, executed against the output directory:

 ![orc output](img/OrcOutput.png)

 (It is interesting to note that a number of chanels *never* report data.)

-At this point, our Streaming Data are ready for analysis workflows!
+At this point, our Streaming Data have been ETL'd and are ready for OLAP!

-#### Howto
+#### HOWTO

-The remainder of this document provides steps to do it yourself
+The remainder of this document provides steps to do it yourself.

-##### Howto Pre-requisites
+##### Pre-requisites for howto

 These tools work to run the demo